Forum

 Cut-away view of a shotgun shell.

-Paper and plastic shells can be efficiently sealed with a roll crimp.
-You can buy simple roll crimp tools that you can mount in a hand drill.
 Brass shells are a bit harder to seal.
 An old method is to bend the mouth of the case a bit inwards and seal the edges with molten candle wax.
 A better method is to use water glass or sodium silicate to seal the edges of the over-shot card.

-How much shot should you use?
-A rule of thumb is to use the powder measure you used when measuring the black powder load.
-This works ok with Fg powder, and at least it is a start.
-As with all other black powder loads you have to experiment to find out what works best in your shotgun.
 It is important to test the shotgun on paper before you hunt with it.
 The reason for misses, or worse, wounding of animals, is often holes in the shot pattern.
-Take a large paper plate (at least 1 x 1 metre) and test shoot it at 35 metres.
-By interpreting the plate after the shot you can find out two things: The percentage of hits and how the shot pattern looks like.
+Take a large paper plate (at least 1 × 1 metre) and test shoot it at 35 metres.
+By interpreting the plate after the shot, you can find out two things: The percentage of hits and how the shot pattern looks like.
 The latter tells you something about the dispersion of the shot in the pattern.
 A good pattern has shot that is evenly dispersed.
-Further, the pattern must so tight that the animal is hit by at least 3-5 shot regardless of where they are placed in the pattern.
+Further, the pattern must so tight that the animal is hit by at least 3–5 shot regardless of where they are placed in the pattern.
 You can use the results to calculate the choke of your shotgun:

 - Full choke: 70-75 % hits inside the circle.